mykelalvis/FT/Traveller/WORKING/Mongoose/Small Craft Catalog.md

 Total: MCr3.39

-The product of a desperate scrapyard that urgently needs to provide fighters, the junker is a cobbled- together mess of drive, power plant, weapon and a place for a (very brave) pilot to sit.
+The product of a desperate scrapyard that urgently needs to provide fighters, the junker is a cobbled-together mess of drive, power plant, weapon and a place fora (very brave) pilot to sit.
 Pieces from different spacecraft are, sometimes literally, welded together with power lines and hydraulics strung between them in an effort to build something

 quickly and cheaply that will move under its own power and, hopefully, be able to identify enemies